How to Take a Screenshot: Chromebook Tips & Tricks

 If you happen to miss the notification, click on the App Launcher and then select the Files app.
 On the left hand side of the Files app, you should see a Downloads folder.
 Click that to access your captured screenshots.

 Unfortunately, Google does not give you many annotation tools to markup your screenshot.
 If you open one in the Files app, you can crop it, rename it, rotate it, or adjust the brightness and contrast.
-So, to apply the annotations that you really need, you will have to install a dedicated screenshot tool.
+However, if you import the image into Google Drawings, you can use the shape and annotation tools to highlight specific elements that you want to draw people's attention to.

 Capture and Annotate with Awesome Screenshot